-The tl.micro instance provides different levels of CPU resources at different times (up to 2 ECUs).
-By comparison, the ml.small instance type provides 1 ECU at all times.
+The t1.micro instance provides different levels of CPU resources at different times (up to 2 ECUs).
+By comparison, the m1.small instance type provides 1 ECU at all times.
 The following figure illustrates the difference.

-The following figures compare the CPU usage of a tl.micro instance with an ml.small instance for the various scenarios we've discussed in the preceding sections.
+The following figures compare the CPU usage of a t1.micro instance with an m1.small instance for the various scenarios we've discussed in the preceding sections.

-The first figure that follows shows an optimal scenario for a tl.micro instance (the left graph) and how it might look for an ml.small instance (the right graph).
-In this case, we don't need to limit the tl.micro instance.
-The processing time on the ml.small instance would be longer for each spike in CPU demand compared to the tl.micro instance.
+The first figure that follows shows an optimal scenario for a t1.micro instance (the left graph) and how it might look for an m1.small instance (the right graph).
+In this case, we don't need to limit the t1.micro instance.
+The processing time on the m1.small instance would be longer for each spike in CPU demand compared to the t1.micro instance.